wesbyte29/Abeka-Tools/README.md

 # Abeka-Tools

-Scripts and tools I wrote for automating processes or performing other tasks.
+A collection of scripts and tools for automating processes or performing other tasks for Abeka Academy.